rshubhankar11/Notes/Microservices/MicroserviceNote.md

 ## API-Getway:

-1. API-Getway as the name suggested it act like a get way to our microservices.
+1. API-Getaway as the name suggested it act like a get way to our microservices.
-2. We can call all our services using API-Getway.
+2. We can call all our services using API-Getaway.
-3. Request form front end/user will come to API-Getway and then it decides whic service it should call.
+3. Request form front end/user will come to API-Getaway and then it decides which service it should call.
-4. We can implement spring scurity to our API-Getway in ourder to scure our services .
+4. We can implement spring security to our API-Getaway in order to secure our services .
-5. Dependacy:
+5. Dependency:

 ```xml
 <dependency>